isomerpages/tp-virtualcampus/media/interest_groups/_posts/2022-06-21-post-Spacehaus.md

             <td style="width:45%"><img src="/images/CCA-projectinnov8.png" style="display:block;margin-left:auto;margin-right:auto;" alt="Project Innov8"></td>
             <td>
                 <p>
-                    Project Innov8 focuses on providing students with the opportunities to learn design thinking-based skills and rapid prototyping, as well as enabling students to refine these skills in inter-disciplinary teams by working on various internal and industry projects.
-Members of Project Innov8 will be able to fully utilise Makerspace+ in Temasek Launchpad, as well as get certified as a makercoach to teach and help other students with prototyping-based skills.            <br>
+                    Spacehaus (previously known as "Project Innov8") focuses on providing students with the opportunities to learn design thinking-based skills and rapid prototyping, as well as enabling students to refine these skills in inter-disciplinary teams by working on various internal and industry projects.
+Members of Spacehaus will be able to fully utilise Makerspace+ in Temasek Launchpad, as well as get certified as a makercoach to teach and help other students with prototyping-based skills.            <br>
                     <br>
                     <b>Achievements:</b><br>
                 </p>